Spectral Moment Formulae for $\hbox{GL}(3)\times \hbox{GL}(2)$ $\hbox{L}$-functions II: The Eisenstein Case: Preliminary

 \section{Preliminary}

-In this section, we collect results and notions from the sources \cite{Gold, Bump84, Bu18} that are essential to our arguments.
-We have adjusted the conventions to strive for consistency and to follow the recent shift of conventions (closest to \cite{Bu20}) which better align with those in the theory of automorphic representation.
-Extra attention will be paid on the archimedean calculations involving Whittaker functions as they will be important to this article.
+In this section, we collect results from the sources \cite{Gold, Bump84} that are essential to our arguments.
+We have adjusted the conventions to strive for consistency and to follow the recent shift of conventions (closest to \cite{Bu20, Bu18}), which better align with those in the theory of automorphic representation.
+Part of the preliminary results can also be found in \cite{Kw23}.

-Some of the preliminary results can also be found in \cite{Kw23}, but we must introduce a number of necessary modifications to account for the non-cuspidal cases.